zenobio93/seat-docs/docs/installation_guides/ubuntu.md

  10. [Admin Login](#admin-login)

 ### Eve Application
-SeAT 3.0 is relying on ESI in order to retrieve information and you have to create an `eve application`.
-Todo so, open in your favorite browser the portal https://developers.eveonline.com and login using the button on top right corner.
+SeAT 3.0 consumes ESI in order to retrieve information.
+Before you can make any authenticated calls to ESI, you have to create an `eve application`.
+To do so, browse to https://developers.eveonline.com and login using the button on top right corner.
 Once done, on the top menu, click on `applications` then create a new one with `create new application` button.
-Fill the initial form with whatever you want (`name` and `description`) but keep in mind that those information will be showed to the user while they sign in.
+Fill the initial form with whatever you want (`name` and `description`) but keep in mind that this information will be showed to the user while they sign in as well as when they review third party applications that have access to their account information.
-Inside `Connection Type` section, check `Authentication & API Access` and add scopes from which you want information. (you need only those starting by `esi`).
+In the `Connection Type` section, check `Authentication & API Access` and add scopes from which you want information. (you need only those starting by `esi`).
-In `Callback URL` section, put `http://yourserver/auth/eve/callback` where `yourserver` is either a domain or an IP pointing to the server where SeAT will be installed.
+In the `Callback URL` section, put `https://yourserver/auth/eve/callback` where `yourserver` is either a domain or an IP pointing to the server where SeAT will be installed.
 Finally, click on `Create application` button, back to `applications` and near the created application, hit the `view application` button.

-Take a not of the provided information `Client ID`, `Secret Key`, `Callback URL` which will be required at a later stage in this documentation.
+Take note of the `Client ID`, `Secret Key`, `Callback URL` fields which will be required at a later stage in this documentation.

 ### Basics
 We will ensuring that your system is up to date before starting with package installation.
 So, let's start with basics :
-`apt-get update` which will refresh repositories cache `apt-get upgrade` which will update any installed package in an outdated version `apt-get dist-upgrade` which will update the kernel if any new is available `reboot` in order to load the new installed kernel `apt-get autoremove` (after the reboot) to drop any vanilla packages (including old kernel)

-**DISCLAIMER**
-> Running `apt-get dist-upgrade` can also lead to a distribution major update in case you've updated your repository list
-> Before running it, ensure you've no pending upgrade from your system (in case you've no any idea about what we're talking,
-> there are height chance that you're not concerned)
+- `apt-get update` to refresh the repositories cache.
+- `apt-get upgrade` to update any installed packages.
+- `reboot` in order to ensure any updated software is the current running version.
+- `apt-get autoremove` (after the reboot) to cleanup any unneeded packages.

 ### database
 SeAT relies **heavily** on a database to function.
-Everything it learns is stored here, along with things such as user accounts for your users etc.
+Everything it learns is stored here, along with things such as user accounts for your users.
 It comes without saying that database security is a very important aspect too.
 So, ensure that you choose very strong passwords for your installation where required.

-This document is using MariaDB, but you can use MySQL as well.
-Double check requirements. ;)
+This document describes using MariaDB, but you can use MySQL as well.
+Just double check the requirements.

 `curl -sS https://downloads.mariadb.com/MariaDB/mariadb_repo_setup | sudo bash` this script provided by MariaDB team will setup your repositories properly

 **NOTICE**
-> At the time when this documentation has been redacted, MariaDB is not available on the newly LTS 18.04 Bionic
-> The package version available on main repository does not meet minimum requirement as SeAT 3.0 is requiring 10.2.7 or
-> higher whereas official repository is providing 10.1.29.
-If you're concerned, you unfortunately have to wait for an
+> At the time when this document was written, MariaDB as not available on Ubuntu 18.04 Bionic.
+The package version available in main repository does not meet minimum requirement as SeAT 3.0 requires at least version 10.2.7 or higher whereas official repository only provides 10.1.29.
+In order to install SeAT, use MySQL instead.
-> update or use MySQL 5.7 or higher.

 Lets install the database server: